AlphabetsAlphabets/MBUS/lesson1.md

 all tie together.

-What is a manager: Someone who is in charge of an organization or subgroup, and they are given an amount of authority derived from having a position in the organization results in the posession of status.
-And the manager must be able to be all of these to some extent.
+What is a manager: Someone who is in charge of an organization or subgroup, and they are given an amount of authority over the indivudals in the organization or subgroup.

 ### Interpersonal roles
 Figurehead: responsible for performing ceremonial duties, taking a newly hired employee to lunch or